RiledUpCrow/Hordes/README.md

 ## Configuration

-You can edit the plugin settings in the config.yml file. async-despawn option in "global-settings" controls if the plugin should despawn mobs in an asych thread.
+You can edit the plugin settings in the config.yml file. `async-despawn` option in `global-settings` controls if the plugin should despawn mobs in an asych thread.
-Leave that set to "true" unless you have problems with other plugins. despawn-interval controls how often the mobs are despawned.
+Leave that set to `true` unless you have problems with other plugins. `despawn-interval` controls how often the mobs are despawned.
 Default is every 10 seconds.
 If you make that number lower, the mobs will be removed more frequently, but it may slightly impact the performance.
-Last is version.
+Last is `version`.
 Do not touch this setting!

-Each world in which you want to enable the plugin needs one section in the "worlds" branch in the configuration, named as the name of the world. `height` option is responsible for the vertical distance from the player beyond which monsters will despawn.
+Each world in which you want to enable the plugin needs one section in the `worlds` branch in the configuration, named as the name of the world. `height` option is responsible for the vertical distance from the player beyond which monsters will despawn.
-If you want to limit horizontal distance, there's an option for that in _spigot.yml_ config file, it's called `mob-spawn-range`.
-Use ctrl+f to find it. `mobs` is a list of types of mobs handled by this plugin taken from [here](https://hub.spigotmc.org/javadocs/bukkit/org/bukkit/entity/EntityType.html).
+If you want to limit horizontal distance, there's an option for that in _spigot.yml_ config file, it's called `mob-spawn-range` (it's measured in whole chunks.
+Use ctrl+f to find it.
+Option `mobs` is a list of types of mobs handled by this plugin taken from [here](https://hub.spigotmc.org/javadocs/bukkit/org/bukkit/entity/EntityType.html).
+You don't have to make it with CAPS LOCK, you can also use spaces instead of `_`.
 If you don't want some mob to be despawned simply remove it from this list.
-`multi` option is health multiplier.
+`health` option is health multiplier.
 It will increase health of naturally spawned mobs that many times.
 It can has a floating point, but cannot be negative.

+`ratio` option controls the chance for a mob to spawn, `0` means it won't show at all and `1` means it will be allowed every time Minecraft tries to do so.
+This setting should be used along with the `custom` branch, which lets you control individual properties of each mob specified in `mobs` list.
+If you don't specify any mob here, it will simply use settings defined for the whole world (`health` and `ratio`).
+For example, if you want half of all monsters to be of type _Zombie_, you should set global `ratio` to `0.5` and add `zombie` to `custom` branch.
+There you should specify `ratio` for zombie to be set to `1`.
+It will mean that every time a _Zombie_ will try to spawn it will be allowed to do so, but all other mobs will have only 50% chance to be spawned.

+This will not decrease the total amount of mobs, because Minecraft will keep spawning the mobs until it reaches its limit.
+The only difference is that mobs with lower `ratio` will spawn slower, because some spawn events will be blocked.
+Generally a spawn events happens once a tick (20 times per second), so if 10 of them will be blocked instead of 8, mobs will spawn less frequently.
+You probably won't notice the difference though.

 ## Commands